Dwarf planet: Planetary-mass moons

-At least nineteen moons have equilibrium shape from having relaxed under self-gravity at some point, though some have since frozen solid and are no longer in equilibrium.
+At least nineteen moons have equilibrium shapes from having collapsed into a solid body (or in a few cases into a nearly solid body) or even relaxed under self-gravity at some point, though some of the latter have since frozen solid and are no longer in equilibrium.
 Seven are more massive than either Eris or Pluto.
-These moons are not physically distinct from the dwarf planets, but do not fit the IAU definition because they do not directly orbit the Sun.
+These larger moons are not physically distinct from the dwarf planets, but do not fit the IAU definition because they do not directly orbit the Sun.
 (Indeed, Neptune's moon Triton is a captured dwarf planet, and Ceres formed in the same region of the Solar System as the moons of Jupiter and Saturn.)
 Alan Stern calls planetary-mass moons "satellite planets", one of three categories of planet, together with dwarf planets and classical planets.
 The term planemo ("planetary-mass object") also covers all three populations.

 Charon

 There has been some debate as to whether the Pluto–Charon system should be considered a double dwarf planet.

 In a draft resolution for the IAU definition of planet, both Pluto and Charon were considered planets in a binary system.
 The IAU currently says Charon is not considered a dwarf planet but rather a satellite of Pluto, though the idea that Charon might qualify as a dwarf planet may be considered at a later date.
-However, it is no longer clear that Charon is in hydrostatic equilibrium.
-Also, the location of the barycenter depends not only on the relative masses of the bodies, but also on the distance between them; the barycenter of the Sun–Jupiter orbit, for example, lies outside the Sun, but they are not considered a binary object.
+Nonetheless, it is no longer clear that Charon is in hydrostatic equilibrium.
+Also, the location of the barycentre depends not only on the relative masses of the bodies, but also on the distance between them; the barycentre of the Sun–Jupiter orbit, for example, lies outside the Sun, but they are not considered a binary object.
 Thus, a formal definition of what constitutes a binary (dwarf) planet must be established before Pluto and Charon are formally defined as binary dwarf planets.